/skills/fuz-stack/references/testing-patterns

 Shared Test Factories

-When multiple components share behavior (e.g., ContextmenuRoot and ContextmenuRootForSafariCompatibility), extract test logic into factory modules exporting create_shared_*_tests().
-Test files become thin wrappers:
+When multiple components share behavior (e.g., ContextmenuRoot and ContextmenuRootForSafariCompatibility), extract test logic into factory modules exporting create_shared_*_tests(); test files become thin wrappers:

-// src/test/contextmenu_test_core.ts — factory module (NOT a test file) export const create_shared_core_tests = ( Component: any, component_name: string, options: SharedTestOptions = {}, ): void => { describe(`${component_name} - Core Functionality`, () => { // shared tests here }); };// src/test/ContextmenuRoot.core.test.ts — thin wrapper // @vitest-environment jsdom import {vi} from 'vitest'; import {create_shared_core_tests} from './contextmenu_test_core.js'; import ContextmenuRoot from '$lib/ContextmenuRoot.svelte'; vi.stubGlobal('ResizeObserver', ResizeObserverMock); create_shared_core_tests(ContextmenuRoot, 'ContextmenuRoot');// src/test/ContextmenuRootForSafariCompatibility.core.test.ts — same tests, different component create_shared_core_tests( ContextmenuRootForSafariCompatibility, 'ContextmenuRootForSafariCompatibility', {requires_longpress: true}, );
+// src/test/contextmenu_test_core.ts — factory module (NOT a test file) export const create_shared_core_tests = ( Component: any, component_name: string, options: SharedTestOptions = {}, ): void => { describe(`${component_name} - Core Functionality`, () => { // shared tests here }); };// src/test/ContextmenuRoot.core.test.ts — thin wrapper // @vitest-environment jsdom import {vi} from 'vitest'; import {create_shared_core_tests} from './contextmenu_test_core.ts'; import ContextmenuRoot from '#lib/ContextmenuRoot.svelte'; vi.stubGlobal('ResizeObserver', ResizeObserverMock); create_shared_core_tests(ContextmenuRoot, 'ContextmenuRoot');// src/test/ContextmenuRootForSafariCompatibility.core.test.ts — same tests, different component create_shared_core_tests( ContextmenuRootForSafariCompatibility, 'ContextmenuRootForSafariCompatibility', {requires_longpress: true}, );

-fuz*ui uses this for contextmenu components with 8 factory modules (contextmenu_test*{core,rendering,keyboard,nested,positioning,scoped,edge_cases,link_entries}.ts).
+fuz_ui uses this for contextmenu components with 8 factory modules (contextmenu_test_{core,rendering,keyboard,nested,positioning,scoped,edge_cases,link_entries}.ts).

 Fixture-Based Testing